Yourco Logo

 • "Which part of your job description still feels vague?"

 Watch for answers that mention confusion about priorities, overlapping responsibilities, or unclear metrics.
-Those themes tell you it's time to tighten training resources or reinforce manager checkpoints.
+Those themes tell you it is time to tighten training resources or reinforce manager checkpoints.

 Training Effectiveness